‘How can you get a customer buy more from you?’

 So if you are not trying to boost customer loyalty in your business, you are truly missing this opportunity to make more sales and have a lasting income fueled by loyal fans.

 If you’re convinced that you need to boost your customer loyalty, you’re in luck.
 Today, I will show you 10 ways on how you can boost customer loyalty.
+Such as running a Stripe referral software.
 You don’t even need to implement everything that you’ll see below.
 Even if you choose to implement one, you’ll immediately see the positive effects of customer loyalty in your business.
+You can also install the Shopify affiliate app.

 We cannot talk about customer loyalty without a loyalty program.
 You need this so that you can give your existing customers an incentive to buy from you.